Chains

 Forward passing

--- The underscore is replaced with 4, so this whole chain evaluates to 14.
+-- `that` is replaced with 4, so this whole chain evaluates to 14.

 Automatic chaining